Digital Education PT PGDip

 IELTS 6.5 overall, with no less than 6.0.
-For other English qualifications, read English language equivalent qualifications
+For other English qualifications, read English language equivalent qualifications.

 How to apply

-• International – 30 June
+International – Thursday 29 June 2023

 If you intend to apply for funding, you should submit an application for a place on your chosen course at least one month before any specific scholarship deadline.

-For 2020/21 academic year courses the link visible above will take you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.